-- (a) To the extent a power of attorney expressly grants an agent authority over the content of an electronic communication of the principal and subject to Section 8(b), the agent has the right to access the content of an electronic communication that the custodian is permitted to disclose under the Electronic Communications Privacy Act, 18 U.S.C.
-Section 2702(b) {as amended}. - (b) Subject to Section 8(b) and unless otherwise ordered by the court or provided by a power of attorney, an agent has the right to access: - (1) any catalogue of electronic communications sent or received by the principal; and

-(2) any other digital asset in which the principal has a right or interest.
+- (a).
+To the extent a power of attorney expressly grants an agent authority over the content of an electronic communication of the principal and subject to section 10-108, subsection (b), the agent has the right to access the content of an electronic communication that the custodian is permitted to disclose under the Electronic Communications Privacy Act, 18 United States Code, Section 2702(b). - (b).
+Subject to section 10-108, subsection (b) and unless otherwise ordered by the court or provided by a power of attorney, an agent has the right to access: - (1).
+Any catalogue of electronic communications sent or received by the principal; and - (2).
+Any other digital asset in which the principal has a right or interest.